 Simply put, drug detox kits are the easy way out.
 They are for people who are looking for a quick fix, or to cheat the drug test system altogether.
 Their success rates aren’t proven and therefore, it’s hard to tell if their benefits outweigh the risks.

-Some kits are even made up of chemical compounds that could come up on a drug screen as suspicious when they’re attempting to avoid showing up as certain drugs in the first place.
+Some kits are even made up of chemical compounds that could show up on a drug screen as suspicious.
 Additionally, if you detox using a kit, you might go right back to using hours or days later.
-Then where will you be?

 Detox isn’t a lost cause.
 It’s still something you should consider and it’s an important component to recovery.